mrichtsfeld/forms-bridge/README.md

 and `multipart/form-data`. **JSON is the default encoding schema if there is no** `Content-Type` **header on the backend configuration**.

-If you needs any other encoding schema, you have to use `forms_bridge_payload` to encode your submission as string.
+If you needs any other encoding schema, you have to use `forms_bridge_payload` filter to encode your submission as string.
 When data comes as string, Forms Bridge skips the encoding step and sets the unmodified payload as the body of the request.

 ## Form Hooks